AdaCore/aws/docs/source/working_with_mails.rst

    Print_All_Subjects (Mailbox, Remove => True);

-  It exists a set of routines on a `POP.Message` object to get the subject the content, the date or any headers.
+  There exist a set of routines on a `POP.Message` object to get the subject the content, the date or any headers.
 It is also possible to work with attachments.
 See point below.